tytydraco/yessleep/out/We_Were_Paid_to_Retrieve_a_Duffel_Bag_There_Was_Something_Unnatural_in_It.md

 Meanwhile, with nothing else much to do, I began to poke around the basement just to pass the time.
 There wasn't much to poke around, really.
 An old table and chair.
 Piles of rusty junk in the corners.
 A stack of old porn magazines from the 1970s.
 I picked up one and glanced through it, whistling -- chicks with more hair than a barber shop floor (I pocketed a couple for later viewing).
 Besides that, there wasn't much else...

 My eyes fell upon a book sitting on an otherwise bare shelf.
 I picked it up.
 It was bound in black leather.
-Then cover was blank.
+The cover was blank.
 I opened it and saw it was some kind of journal or logbook or something.
 I skimmed the first page idly...then not so idly.
 I turned a page and read a little more.
 Turned another page and read a little more.

 "Yo, Stace, check this shit out," I told him, showing him the book.

 "What the fuck's that?"
-Stacy asked without much interested.
+Stacy asked without much interest.

 "I think it was the old guy's.
 There's some pretty weird shit in here," I told him, then looked at the page and began to read aloud:

 *"June 17th -- It started moving again.
 After three months, the goddamn thing started moving again.
-Just when I beginning to think it was finally truly dead."*
+Just when I was beginning to think it was finally truly dead."*

 I turned a couple pages.